Memorial Stadium (Seattle): Replacement project

+Plans to renovate or modernize Memorial Stadium emerged in the 1990s, but were shelved due to a lack of funding and other issues.
 In 2017, the Seattle School District and the city of Seattle announced plans to build a new high school and stadium at Seattle Center in response to major population growth in downtown Seattle.
 While no timetable had been set for construction, and no site had yet been chosen, the current Memorial Stadium site was seen as a likely location for the new project because the city and school district had agreed in 2009 that the current stadium should be torn down.
 In October 2018, a design studio leaked renderings of a soccer-specific stadium on the site of Memorial Stadium that was commissioned for a feasibility study.

 In March 2023, Seattle Public Schools and the City of Seattle issued a request for proposals to renovate or replace the stadium.
 It proposes a design with at least 8,000 seats that removes view-obstructing walls and connects with the International Fountain to the direct west.
 The project would include $87.5 million in public funding from the city government and school district, the latter of which was approved through a 2022 property tax levy, along with other contributions from the state government.
 The private bidder would pay for the remaining construction costs and operate the venue, which would be used for school sports as well as concerts and cultural events beginning in 2027.
 Several professional teams, including Seattle Reign FC and the Seattle Seawolves of Major League Rugby, have been mentioned as potential tenants.
-An earlier completion in 2026 is also proposed so that the stadium would be used as a training facility during the 2026 FIFA World Cup.
+An earlier completion in 2026 was also proposed so that the stadium would be used as a training facility during the 2026 FIFA World Cup, but was not realized.